About Wiergate

 Economy & Demographics

 Wiergate's economy has long been rooted in agriculture and timber-related industries.
 Many local residents are employed in farming, ranching, and forestry operations, taking advantage of the area's fertile land and abundant natural resources.
 The Angelina National Forest, which borders Wiergate, also provides employment opportunities in recreation and tourism.
-The community is home to several small businesses, including local restaurants, retail shops, and service providers that cater to the needs of People.
+The community is home to several small businesses, including local restaurants, retail shops, and service providers that cater to the needs of residents.

 Elections & Voter Records